-The sentence is thus true iff no price is 3.99, as desired.
+The sentence is thus true if and only if no price is 3.99, as desired.

-Testing the predictions of the Predicate Inversion Analysis with respect to the specificational sentence is highly dependent on an explicit semantic analysis of predicate inversion.
+Testing the predictions of the predicate inversion analysis with respect to the specificational sentence is highly dependent on an explicit semantic analysis of predicate inversion.
 One such analysis is provided in Barros 2016, and we base our argument below on a simplified version of this semantic account that abstracts away from elements that are not directly relevant.
-Under Predicate Inversion, specificational subjects denote functions of type $\langle e, t \rangle$, i.e. predicates.
+Under predicate inversion, specificational subjects denote functions of type $\langle e, t \rangle$, i.e. predicates.
 Like predicates in predicational sentences, they are generated VP-internally, but move to subject position: